edsu/diss/chapters/07-seeing-software.md

 # VI.
 Seeing Software

-When trying to understand how archivists decide what to collect from the web (appraisal) it is clearly important to get a clear sense of what web archives *are*.
+When trying to understand how archivists decide what to collect from the web (appraisal) it is important to get a clear sense of what web archives *are*.
 But what *are* web archives, really?
 My review of the research literature and interviews with practitioners thus far have suggested an uncontroversial answer to this question: web archives are the places on the web that collect, preserve and provide access to what other places on the web looked like at a particular time.
 Examples of such places include sites like the Internet Archive [@Lepore:2015] as well as national libraries and other members of the International Internet Preservation Consortium who assemble a particular set of technologies and practices to crawl, store and "play back" web content